BenUCL/TwoTowerRetreival/README.md

 ## 📋 Dataset Info

-We use MS MARCO v2.1 splits saved as Parquet in `data/`.
+We use MS MARCO v2.1 train, validation and test splits saved as Parquet in `data/`.

 | Column                  | Type          | Notes                                 |
 | ----------------------- | ------------- | ------------------------------------- |
 | `query`                 | string        | Raw user query                        |
 | `passages.passage_text` | list[strings] | 10 candidate passages per query       |
 | `passages.is_selected`  | list[ints]    | Labels (unused; all treated positive) |

+See the notebooks section below for instructions on how to download this.

 ---